Welcome

 SQE1 Syllabus

-For SQE1, understanding the practical implications of non-compliance with the SRA Accounts Rules is essential.
-Questions may require you to identify breaches in scenarios and determine the likely regulatory outcomes.
-You need to appreciate the seriousness with which the SRA views the protection of client money and the maintenance of proper accounting systems.
+For SQE1, you are required to understand the practical implications of non-compliance with the SRA Accounts Rules, including the ability to identify breaches in scenarios, determine likely regulatory outcomes, and appreciate the seriousness with which the SRA views the protection of client money and the maintenance of proper accounting systems, with a focus on the following syllabus points:

 • Identifying common breaches of the SRA Accounts Rules (eg, mixing funds, improper withdrawals, poor record-keeping).